Biden, Xi to hold fifth talk of their presidencies Thursday | Law-Order

 "This is one of the most consequential bilateral relationships in the world today, with ramifications well beyond both individual countries," Kirby said.

+The conversation comes as Biden has moved to shift U.S. reliance on Chinese manufacturing, including Senate passage Wednesday of legislation to encourage semiconductor companies to build more high-tech plants in the U.S. Biden wants to marshal global democracies to support infrastructure investments in low- and middle-income nations as an alternative to China's "Belt and Road Initiative," which aims to boost China trade with other global markets.

-Kirby listed a number of areas of US-China friction that he said would be part of the conversation, including "tensions over Taiwan, tensions over ...
+Kirby listed several areas of U.S,-China friction that he said would be part of the conversation, including "tensions over Taiwan, tensions over ...
 China's aggressive course of behavior in the Indo-Pacific outside of Taiwan, tensions in the economic relationship" and over China's reaction to Russia's war in Ukraine.

+Biden, who has kept in place Trump-era tariffs on many Chinese-manufactured goods to maintain leverage over Beijing, is weighing whether to ease at least some of them in a move to lessen the impact of soaring inflation on American households.

+U.S. officials have also criticized China's "zero-COVID" policy of mass testing and lockdowns to contain the spread of COVID-19 in its territory, labeling it misguided and fretting that it will further slow global economic growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)